 Workshop: 2-6pm (with x2 tea breaks)

-You do not need to be an artist to attend this seminar and you do not need to attend the whole day.
+You do not need to be an artist to attend this session and you do not need to attend the whole day.

 This workshop involves listening and creating sounds.
 Loud and sudden noises are possible as we experiment.
 The workshop will also include elements of performance, movement and writing.